google/incremental-dom/ECOSYSTEM.md

 ### FerrugemJS

-[FerrugemJS](https://github.com/ferrugemjs/library) is a library inspired by Aurelia and React using [Incremental DOM](https://github.com/google/incremental-dom) with [superviews.js](https://github.com/davidjamesstone/superviews.js) as a template language.
+[FerrugemJS](https://ferrugemjs.github.io/home-page/) is a library inspired by Aurelia and React using [Incremental DOM](https://github.com/google/incremental-dom) with a easy and intuitive template language.

 ### Metal.js